sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/Operators.md

 You should define the operator mapping function (see the previous sections for a comprehensive list of them).

- the following example, the addition operator [:plusop] for two [:pairtype:] objects is defined.
+The following example, the addition operator [:plusop] for two [:pairtype:] objects is defined.
 The function that is defining the operator must be named with the [:operatorprefix:] prefix, and have one parameter for each operand associated with the operator.
 In the example, the addition of two pairs [:pair1:] and [:pair2:]. gives the pair (a,d).

  		[:Success:]
  			package io.sarl.docs.reference.gsr